 With three hours to kill, we enjoyed another awesome perk of our first class passes – free access to the SJ lounge!
 We had free snacks and drinks, which were much appreciated after a night train, free newspapers and free Wi-Fi.
 We could also book a seat on our Malmö train and print the confirmation for no extra charge at the concierge desk, with no need to navigate the confusing SJ site!

-The Stockholm-Malmö train took 4 and a half hours, and from Malmö we waited only a few minutes to catch a connection across ‘The Bridge’ to Copenhagen, where we spent two days.
+The Stockholm-Malmö train took 4 and a half hours, and from Malmö we waited only a few minutes to catch a connection across ‘The Bridge’ to Copenhagen, where we spent two days – but we wish we had more time to enjoy some of the most amazing day trips from Copenhagen.

 Step 4: Copenhagen to Cologne